 How to Be Happy at Work

 Engaged employees tend to have similar, recognizable traits.
 They feel challenged in their job, work well with other employees, and want to help their organization achieve its goals.
 They also tend to stay in their job longer than employees who are not engaged.
-If you want your employees to be happier at work, it’s crucial to create an environment where everyone, not just the top performers, can thrive.
+If you want your employees to be happier at work, creating an environment where everyone, not just the top performers, can thrive is crucial.
 Employee engagement programs are a fantastic way to: